paulg1212/Sylvie-The-Robot/documentation/CHALLENGES.md

 lot of what we do is stupid and pointless, anyway e.g. getting angry, getting jealous, being lazy, etc. none of which are traits that we even want in our robot.

-Building human-level intelligence robots is missing the point, and defeats the purpose.
+Building a human-level intelligence misses the point, and defeats the purpose.

 If you're going to spend time and resources building something that acts, thinks and behaves exactly like a human being..
 You may as well get a real human being to solve whatever problem it is you're trying to solve.